holepunchto/localdrive/README.md

 ```

 `followLinks` does `entry(key)` to follow the `linkname`.

+`supportsMetadata` indicates if the drive handles or not metadata.

 `metadata` hook functions are called accordingly. `del()` could be called with non-existing metadata keys.